Ellidiss/aadl-ellidiss/README.md

 * `aadl-ellidiss.maxDocumentSizeForParsing`: Maximum size for a document that can be parsed (in kilobytes).
 Default is 512 kilobytes.
 * `aadl-ellidiss.AADL InspectorPath`: Path to AADL Inspector installation on your system.
 ## Release Notes

+### [1.1.0]

+- Updates parser to support AADL 2.3 (flow references can contains several indirections).
+- Updates standard properties to support added properties in AADL 2.3.
+- Present documentation hover for references.
+- Fixed the stopping of the extension when a file pointed by an AIC didn't exist.

 ### [1.0.1] and [1.0.2]